- Departmental teaching and research assistantships

 - have your prospectus officially filed with the Graduate School

-- have a letter of support from your advisor
+- have a letter of support for your advisor

 These funds are reviewed by the Graduate Studies Committee each semester.
 Receipts are necessary for reimbursement.
 Download the application at right.